uwcart/mapstudy/doc/API.md

 For an isarithmic map, `interval` is the value by which each line will be separated on the map.
 If  omitted, the default line separation will be 10.

 For a dot map, the value of `interval` is the denominator by which the feature's expressed attribute value will be divided to determine the number of dots to add within the boundaries of a feature.
 Omitting `interval` will result in a default of one dot for every 10 units.
 For example, if the expressed attribute value for a feature is `15,607`, by default there will be 1,561 dots scattered within that feature's boundaries.
 Designating `interval` as `1` will result in a dot being added for each whole number increase in the expressed attribute value, resulting in a true dot (as opposed to dot density) map.
+The larger the `interval`, the fewer dots will be created, and vice-versa.
+Note that the more dots are created, *and the more irregular the polygons in the dataset*, the longer the map will take to render.
+It is not recommended to use an `interval` that will create more than 10,000 dots total.

 #### map.dataLayers[i].techniques[i].size

 			-"size"-: size

 The size of dots on a dot map or isarithms on an isarithmic map; a number.
 Not available for other technique types.
 Optional; default is 1 pixel.
-For a dot map, `size` is the dot diameter or `symbol` width.
+For a dot map, `size` is the dot radius.
 For an isarithmic map, `size` is the line width of each isarithm.